szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1672:** Make Stalker Gauntlets also benefit Bounty Hunters

 Because it seems obvious that both classes ("professions") align with each other.
 Both Stalker-only benefits apply, including the enhanced backstab.

+**Component 1673** Make Blessed Bracers more powerful

+This makes the bracers far more worth the trouble for paladins.
+Instead of just letting you cast Resurrection and Heal Critical Wounds, and +10 HP:

+- You can cast Resurrection once per day
+- You can cast Heal once per day (instantly cast)
+- You can cast Mass Heal three times per day
+- All wearers get a "blessing": +1 THAC0 and Damage (Use Any Item users or good-aligned paladins)
+- Paladin-only bonuses: +1 Casting Speed, +1 spell slots (1-4), +1/2 APR, +15 HP

+**Component 1674:** Make Whispers of Silence protect against detection spells except for True Sight, and improve Move Silently

+This makes the Nondetection effect more useful, since it's unremarkable as an effect anyway, and so the wearer is also immune other invisibility-detecting spells, except True Sight.
+Additionally, it adds a 10% bonus to Move Silently.

+**Component 1675:** Make Cloak of Displacement add +5% damage resistance

+Makes the cloak add "displacement" in the same way as "displacement" is faked with things like Shadow Form and Spirit Form, i.e. damage resistance.
+In this case, just +5% damage resistance (universal).

 </details>